 We don’t sit in the shrine room with short pants or skirts, or with sunglasses or hats, or revealing garments, even during summer.
 If we wear such light clothing outside, it is wise to bring a shawl covering whilst sitting.
 Needless to say clothing with rude or silly messages written on them are also not appropriate.
 In brief, we simply dress respectfully.

-Conversation inside the shrine room should be kept to the minimum, it is a place for practice and not a social spot.
+Conversation inside the shrine room should be kept to the minimum, it is a place for practice, for mindfulness and not a social spot.
+That’S what the gardens are for!
+Strech your body in the garden with awareness, do some circumambulation, following the path set out by signs, but do not exercise in the shrineroom

 Dharma books and texts should not lay on the floor or be placed in a low area where they could be stepped upon or over.
 One should also not place ordinary items upon these holy materials, such as your car keys, coffee cups and the like.
 Carry such items respectfully and pass them to others respectfully with both of your hands, not with just one hand.